tylertitsworth/5th-age-srd/Classes/Ranger.md

 #### Epic Feat

 When you hit an enemy you weren’t engaged with at the start of your turn with a two-handed weapon, gain two extra WEAPON damage dice.

 ---

+### Green Bandit’s Secret

+When you attack from ambush, an additional number of your allies equal to your Charisma modifier may act in the surprise round.

+Once per day, when you flee, you may make a normal save (11+).
+If successful, this escape was just a feint; you do not take a campaign loss, and instead hide nearby.
+You may take a short rest, then return to the adventure without significant setback.
+Once per level, you may declare that you know about a hiding place or refuge nearby.
+The nature of this refuge depends on the sort of terrain, but it’s always a safe, well-concealed place stocked with supplies.
+It might be a hidden cache in the wilderness, or the home of a trusted old friend, or just a dungeon room that you somehow intuit is safer than anywhere else.
+Each character in the company automatically succeeds at one recharge roll when they first take a short rest in the refuge.

+---